A Knotty Problem Solved

 For example, take the granny knot and the reef knot — two simple knots that look very similar but behave very differently.

 "It's quite easy to see this, if you just take a shoelace or a bit of string and you tie it.
-If you pull on the reef knot it tends to hold.
-And if you pull on the granny knot it tends to slip quite easily," says Patil.
+If you pull on the reef knot, it tends to hold.
+And if you pull on the granny knot, it tends to slip quite easily," says Patil.
 "The fact that they behave so differently suggests that there must be some story there, something you can say mathematically and physically about them."

 Recently, he and Jorn Dunkel of MIT heard about a special kind of new fiber.
 It was developed by their MIT colleague Mathias Kolle, and it changes color when it's under strain.